Ocean Reef Marina: Proposal

 DevelopmentWA undertook a concept design review and consulted with key stakeholders and produced a preferred Concept Plan that divided the marina into four precincts.

 The residential precinct will be located in the northern side of the marina project.
 It will have a mix of different dwelling types of high, medium and low density housing, serviced apartments or holiday-lets and open spaces.
 Around 1,000 dwellings are planned.
 The new Resolute Way extension will connect from Ocean Reef Road to this precinct.

 The mixed use, waterfront, tourism and recreation precinct will be in the centre of the marina project.
 It will consist of retail, commercial and hospitality businesses.
 A boardwalk is planned to tie in the northern and southern precinct of the marina.
 Open spaces will be included to allow for both water activities and as well as socialising.
 12,000 m2 of retail and commercial floorspace and more than 5 ha of community spaces are planned.
 The new Hodges Drive extension will connect to this precinct from Ocean Reef Road.

 The southern side of the marina project will be the marine enterprise precinct to accommodate services for the marina and boats including boating services, boat lifting, boat stacking, administrative offices as well as the Ocean Reef Sea Sports Club, Whitfords Volunteer Sea Rescue Group, and Marina Manager office.
 Around 200 boat stackers are planned.
 The existing Boat Harbour Quays road will connect to this precinct from Ocean Reef Road.

-The marina's waterways precinct will included jetties and boat pens for recreational and commercial vessels, areas for swimming and leisure as well as the public boat launch ramps.
+The marina's waterways precinct will include jetties and boat pens for recreational and commercial vessels, areas for swimming and leisure as well as the public boat launch ramps.
 Around 550 boat pens are planned.

 WA State Government had allocated $126.5 million to the new marina to cover the life of the project.
 It said over $900 million of private and public sector investment is expected to be spent on the project.
 It expected 8,000 construction jobs will be required over the lifetime of the project and the employment of at least 900 people when the marina project is completed.

 A coastal pool costing $6.5 million will also be built.
 A further $6.5 million will be allocated on relocating the Marine Rescue Whitfords and the Ocean Reef Sea Sports Club from their current location to the new marina facilities.
 The 100th Anzac Memorial Arch will also be moved from its current location to a larger space in the project and allow larger Anzac Day gatherings.